ryankarlos/aws-dev-associate-cert-prep/security/encryption.md

+Security on AWS is a shared responsibility.
+Amazon Web Services protects the physical resources in your environment and ensures that the Cloud is a safe place for you to run applications.
+You're responsible for the security of data coming in and out of the cloud and the security of your application.

 Data protection refers to protecting data while in-transit (as it travels to and from Amazon S3) and at rest (while it is stored on disks in Amazon S3 data centers).
 You can protect data in transit using Secure Socket Layer/Transport Layer Security (SSL/TLS) or client-side encryption.
-You have the following options for protecting data at rest in Amazon S3:
+You have the following options for protecting data at rest in Amazon S3.

 ###Server-Side Encryption